heisenware/vrpc-react/docs/api.md

 })
 ```

+Optionally, you may provide the `identity` property to give your VRPC client
+a custom identity.

 You can use any number of backends with VRPC by adding several objects under
 the `backends` property.
 Refer to them later simply by their name
 (here: `myBackend`).